sanakek/python-aria-mirror-bot/README.md

 - Choose Other and Create.
 - Visit [Google API page](https://console.developers.google.com/apis/library)
-- Search for Drive and enable it if it is disabled Finally, run the script to generate auth json for Google Drive:
+- Search for Drive and enable it if it is disabled Finally, run the script to generate SECRET_JSON for Google Drive

 ```
 pip install oauth2client